29 March 1941

 Lt.Col.
 Count Schwerin intended for 29 March to repair motor vehicles, and for 30 and 31 March to march back to Hun.
 The two missing motor vehicles found their way back by themselves.

-Quartermaster Tripoli reports: submarine attack on 29 March 1941 against 15th Naval Transport Squadron at the height of Kerkennah. steamer Heraklea sunk, steamer Ruhr heavy torpedo hits.
+Quartermaster Tripoli reports: submarine attack on 29 March 1941 against 15th Naval Transport convoy at the height of Kerkennah. steamer Heraklea sunk, steamer Ruhr heavy torpedo hits.
 Towing into Tripoli will be attempted.
 Two additional destroyers sortied from Tripoli.
 Losses not known yet.

 Heraklea, 1,927 GRT, was a smaller steamer built in 1922.
 She carried all the vehicles and most of the personnel of 2./Fla.Btl.
 606 (60 ORs were on Ruhr), as well as some staff vehicles of Fla.Btl.
 606, and one armoured car for A.A.3.
 A total of 206 men and 100 vehicles, as well as 144 tons of fuel, 45 tons of ammunition, and 39 tons of rations for the German army.
+69 men were lost on her, as well as a whole battery of self-propelled anti-aircraft guns.